super30admin/Binary-Search-3/README.md

 INPUT
-The input to the function/method consisits of three arguments: maxTravelDist, an integer representing the maximum operating travel distance of the given aircraft;
+The input to the function/method consisits of three arguments: maxTravelDist, an integer representing the maximum operating travuel distance of the given aircraft;
 forwardRouteList, a list of pairs of integers where the first integer represents the unique identifier of a forward shipping route and the second integer represents the amount of travel distance required bu this shipping route;
 returnRouteList, a list of pairs of integers where the first integer represents the unique identifer of a return shipping route